QuantEcon/lecture-python-advanced/source/rst/knowing_forecasts_of_others.rst

 One noisy signal
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-We get closer to the model that we ultimately want to study by now assuming that firms in market :math:`i` do not observe :math:`\theta_t`, but instead observe a history of noisy signals :math:`w^t`.
+We get closer to a model that we ultimately want to study by now assuming that firms in market :math:`i` do not observe :math:`\theta_t`, but instead observe a history  :math:`w^t` of noisy signals at time :math:`t`.

 In particular, assume that